libopenstorage/cloudops/README.md

 2. Provide implementation for variety of clouds.

-Cloudops will provide a set of binaries for debugging but it's main purpose is to be used a library.
+Cloudops will provide a set of binaries for debugging but its main purpose is to be used a library.

 ## Building and running Cloudops